rtm/rtm.github.io/boberator.md

 We use the exclamation mark to indicate that a key specified in a picker *must* exist, otherwise a ReferenceError is thrown.

     p! # o                    // { p: o.p }; throws if p is missing

+The mandatory operator and the default keyword are mutually exclusive.

 We use the caret to indicate that a key specified in a picker *must not* exist.